 Nina batted her glossy lashes at him.
 “You wouldn’t know a good time if it sidled up to you and stuck a lollipop in your mouth.”
 (125)

 I know I’m ridiculously late to this party, but I need to add my adoration to the records.
-I honestly recommend this book to anyone.
+I honestly recommend Six of Crows to anyone.
 Each of the six main characters are incredibly well developed, the plot exciting and action-packed, and for a lengthier book covering essentially a single heist, I never once thought “huh…this is taking a while”.
 This was easily 5 stars and one of my new favorite books.